pathfindertools/medusa/content/pages/index.md

     headline: What is it?
     subhead: ''
     body: >
-      Medusa enables to dapp to write access control rules in their own application and rely on Medusa for delegating access to contents.
+      Medusa enables dapp developers to write access control rules in their own application and rely on Medusa for delegating access to contents.
 Medusa relies on threshold cryptography to let smart contracts control a private key without anyone knowing it.